 My main role as a professional fishing guide is to ensure you have a great fly fishing experience.
 Having me as your guide (known as a Ghillie in Scotland), will provide you with expert level knowedgde of the local waters and most importantly, show you how to fish them for the best chance of success.
 It will also take away the hassle of organising permits and I can provide rods for those of you who are travelling light.

 Please read through the information below or to book your trip, follow the link at the bottom of the descriptions or click here

-The ideal conditions are during a "spate" and the following few days afterwards as the river runs down in height.
-This window is your chance to catch the Salmon & Sea Trout as they migrate from the sea, up to the spawning grounds and feeder Loch in the hills.
+The following few days after a spate is your window of opportunity to catch Salmon & Sea Trout as they migrate from the sea, up to the spawning grounds in the hills.

-The Salmon season begins on the 11th of February and finishes on the 15th of October.
-The best months for Salmon fishing are June to October (prime months are August & September).
+The Salmon and Sea Trout season begins on the 11th of February and finishes on the 15th of October.
+The best fishing months are July to October subject to the appropriate river height (prime months are August, September & October).

 Fishing Loch Leathan can be quite a surreal experience with the Old Man of Storr in the background.

 There is a good May fly hatch starting in late April and it lasts through until around late June.
 This can really bring the Trout into an aggressive feeding mode and make the sport fantastic at times.

 For the more adventurous angler, there are many hill Lochs that offer the quintesential fishing for wild highland Brown Trout, again in fantastic surroundings.

 The Brown Trout season begins on the 15th of March and ends on the 30th of September.
 The fishing season is extended for Rainbow Trout until the 30th of November on Loch Leathan only.

 The Isle of Skye has miles of coast line which has some of the best sea fishing marks in the UK.